Rylern/ACR122U-tutorial/README.md

 The `switch` statement is needed here because the established protocol to the connection will be determined on runtime.
 If we had only used `SCARD_PROTOCOL_T0` in the `SCardConnect` function, we could have directly written `pioSendPci = SCARD_PCI_T0;` instead of the switch statement.

 We have now a running application that can be used to send custom commands to the reader and the tag.
-We will apply to send and retrieve data from the MIFARE Ultralight and the MIFARE Classic 1k.
+We will apply this to send and retrieve data from the MIFARE Ultralight and the MIFARE Classic 1k.
 Let's start with the MIFARE Ultralight.

 The MIFARE Ultralight is composed of 16 pages with 4 bytes each.
 The user memory starts from the fifth page and the data is unprotected (we can access without authentication).
 You can find more information on the [data sheet](https://www.nxp.com/docs/en/data-sheet/MF0ICU1.pdf) of the tag.